Hauser base: Structures

-This equilibrium is highly temperature dependent with heteroleptic (A) to be the main species at high temperatures and homoleptic (B) at low temperatures.

-Dimeric species with bridging chlorides and amides are also present in the THF solution, although alkyl magnesium chlorides do not dimerize in THF.
-At low temperatures, where an excess of MgCl2 is available MgCl2 co-coordinated species are present in solution, too.
+This equilibrium is temperature-dependent: heteroleptic (A) are the main species at high temperatures and homoleptic (B) dominate at lower temperatures.
+Dimeric species with bridging chlorides and amides are also present in the THF solution.
+At low temperatures, adducts of MgCl2 are present in solution.

-Preparation
+Preparation and reactions

-The Hauser bases are prepared by mixing an amine and a Grignard reagent.
+The Hauser bases are prepared by treating a secondary amine with a Grignard reagent: